One of China's main black tea producing regions, is central to the history of

 huang shan mao feng

-Floral aroma, luscious buttery texture, soft notes of lychee and delicate sweet grass.
+Floral aroma, luscious buttery texture, soft notes of lychee and sweet grass.

 Liang Yu Ming's

 Light and crisp floral notes, with hints of sweet pea flowers.

 Yang Li Hua's

 Complex and layered with super quiet nut notes.